skroutz/cogy/README.md

 You can also configure the timeout value for the request to the Trigger by setting the `cogy_trigger_timeout` option (default: 7).

-The task can be found [here](https://github.com/skroutz/cogy/blob/master/lib/cogy/capistrano/cogy.rake).
+The code of the task can be found [here](https://github.com/skroutz/cogy/blob/master/lib/cogy/capistrano/cogy.rake).

 ### Capistrano 2